 - Cedar Infrared Sauna – Experience the beautiful aroma of West Coast cedar.
 Cedarwood is naturally anti-fungal and anti-bacterial and contains aromatic oils that are known for their healing and cleansing properties.

 - Hemlock Infrared Sauna – A small percentage of people are sensitive to aromatic cedar.
 Hemlock has no aroma or resin and as such is an excellent choice for people with wood sensitivities.
 Our Hemlock sauna is wheelchair accessible and can also be great for stretching out, even a session of private hot yoga.

-Sauna sessions are 55 minutes but your treatment time allows for an additional 10-15 minutes to allow time for refreshing pre-and post sauna showers in your own private suite.
+Sauna sessions are 55 minutes but your time includes an additional 10-15 minutes to allow time for refreshing pre-and post sauna showers in your own private suite.

 Room to Stretch

 Our Hemlock sauna is roomy enough to stretch out, even do yoga (BYOM).
 Stretching in a sauna is a terrific way to enhance the experience as well as take full advantage of the therapeutic benefits of the heat.
 Research suggests that stretching in heat increases your flexibility over 200%.